britecharts/britecharts/src/doc/tutorials/getting-started.md

 # Getting Started Using Britecharts
 Britecharts has been created to help users consume and create D3.js charts.
-It leverages the Reusable API, a code pattern to encapsulate chart code.
+It leverages the *Reusable API*, a code pattern to encapsulate D3.js charts.
 This pattern produces chart objects that can be configured, reused and composed to build data visualizations.

-In this tutorial, we will create a simple data visualization using Britecharts.
+In this tutorial, we will *create a simple data visualization using Britecharts*.
 You will learn how to load Britecharts, instantiate and configure a chart and plot it within a container with a data set.

 ## Downloading Britecharts
 To use a Britechart, we need to install the library.
 In this tutorial, we are going to use a simple CDN link to install it.
 For that, create a simple HTML file and add these script tags: